-Since the passage of California State Law #967, my firm has heard from dozens of public companies as they try to diversify their boards.
+Since the passage of California State Law #826, my firm has heard from dozens of public companies as they try to diversify their boards.
 Often, this is the first time that these board have considered using a search firm for the effort.
-Our Managing Partner Mark Lonergan estimates that 80% of the public company board searches performed on the West Coast in 2018 were internally sourced.
+Our Managing Partner Mark Lonergan, who is also the Chairman of the Silicon Valley Directors' Exchange, estimates that 80% of the public company board searches performed on the West Coast in 2018 were internally sourced.

 We do a great number of board searches – including a significant number of searches focused on qualified female and minority candidates.
 In the course of this wok, we have learned some lessons about how to conduct these projects in order to improve the board’s quality while diversifying its members: